NZ athletes proudly on show at Comm Games opening ceremony

 This year’s games will take place across 12 days and boasts the biggest sporting programme in its history with 270 events.
 It’s also set to be the most well attended with more than a million tickets sold already.

-Around 30,000 people are expected to be in attendance with British band Duran Duran headlining the ceremony.
-Black Sabbath guitarist Tony Iommi and a huge choir will also be performing.
+Birmingham is known for playing a significant role in the Industrial Revolution and the artistic performances at the ceremony reflect that.

-Birmingham is known for playing a significant role in the Industrial Revolution from the 18th century and the performances at the ceremony reflect that.
+Musical acts Black Sabbath, guitarist Tony Iommi and a large choir were among the performances.

 Six-time Commonwealth Games medallist in squash, Joelle King and two-time medallist in the shot put, Tom Walsh were New Zealand's flagbearers, leading their fellow Kiwi athletes into the stadium.

-King and Walsh are first male and female athletes to jointly carry the flag for the country at a Commonwealth Games.
+King and Walsh are the first male and female athletes to jointly carry the flag for New Zealand at a Commonwealth Games.

-New Zealand's team at the parade include the Tall Blacks 3x3 side, White Ferns, Black Sticks and the beach volleyball athletes.
+The Tall Blacks 3x3 side, White Ferns, Black Sticks and the beach volleyball athletes were among the New Zealand contingent at the parade.

 White Fern Suzie Bates spoke with a reporter at the ceremony and talked about her transition from representing the country in basketball and now in cricket.